SEB-Core/mongoose-recipes/README.md

 ## Setting Up Your Express Server

-You need a file to set up your Express server.
+You need a file to set up your Express server in.
 By convention, you'll create a `server.js` file in the root of your repository.

 ```sh
 touch server.js
 ```

-In this file, you'll import the Express library.
+In this file, you'll require the Express library.

 ```js
 const express = require('express')
 ```

-You also will want to import and set up Morgan for logging.
+You also will want to require and set up Morgan for logging.

 ```js
 const logger = require('morgan')
 ```

-Next, you'll import Method Override.
+Next, you'll require Method Override.
 You'll need this later when you set up your forms.

 ```js
 const methodOverride = require('method-override')
 ```

-Because this app will have authentication, you will also need to set up Express Session.
+This app will have authentication, so you will also need to set up Express Session.

 ```js
 const session = require('express-session')
 ```

-Bring in `dotenv` so you can access your `.env` file.
+Require `dotenv` and immediately invoke the `.config()` method so you can access your `.env` file.

 ```js
 require('dotenv').config()
 ```

-Now that you've imported these libraries, you need to put them to use.
-Below your imports:
+Now that you've required these libraries, you need to put them to use.
+Below your requires:

 ```js
 const app = express()